tobyqin/tobyqin.github.io.mm.bak/_posts/2016-10-20-assertion-in-python-en.md

 ---
 title: Improve Assertion In Python
 date: 2016-10-20
-tags: [python,software testing]
+tags: [python, software testing]
 categories: Tech
-layout: posts
+layout: single
 ---

 Assertion is the basics of testing.

 <!-- more -->